WilliamGazeley/ShortcutHints/README.md

 # Shortcut Hints

-Always‑visible keyboard shortcut hints for popular websites.
-Hints are added manually per‑site for high reliability and polish, and can be toggled on/off from the settings page.
-Chrome and Firefox are supported.
+Love keyboard shortcuts but hate memorizing them?
+Shortcut Hints puts keyboard shortcut hints right on your favorite sites so you can ditch the mouse and zip around with ease.
+Works on Chrome and Firefox!

 ## Current support

 - WhatsApp Web (`web.whatsapp.com`)
-  - Search conversations: `Ctrl + Alt + /` (sidebar label hint)
+  - Search conversations: `Ctrl + Alt + /`
-  - Search in current chat: `Ctrl + Shift + F` (header button hint)
+  - Search in current chat: `Ctrl + Shift + F`
+- YouTube (`youtube.com`)
+  - Search bar: `/`

 More sites are welcome via contributions (see Contributing).